textmadenew/newtextcorp.github.io/docs/index.md

-# AI Prose in the New Text Corpus
+# Ai Prose in a New Text Corpus